caiomsouza/microsoft-big-data-scientist-and-ai/README.md

 # Microsoft Data Scientist and Artificial Intelligence

-Tools:
+Technologies you will use to gain your skills:
+* T-SQL
+* Microsoft Excel
+* Power BI
+* Python
+* R
+* Azure Machine Learning
+* HDInsight
+* Spark / Azure Databricks
 * Azure Machine Learning Studio
 * Azure Notebooks
 * R Server
-* Azure Databricks
-* Power BI
-* Python
-* R

 # How to start

-Microsoff offers: <BR>

-Microsoft Professional Program for Data Science <BR>
+Data Science <BR>
 Opportunities for data scientists—one of today's hottest jobs—are rapidly growing in response to the exponential amounts of data being captured and analyzed.
 Companies hire data scientists to find insights and to solve meaningful business problems.<BR>

+Microsoft Professional Program for Data Science <BR>
 https://academy.microsoft.com/en-US/professional-program/tracks/data-science/ <BR>

 Artificial Intelligence <BR>